 Printed on material containing minimum 75% post-consumer waste paper

-Annex A
+Annex 1

 Methodology for Assessing the Marine Navigational Safety & Emergency

 Response Risks of Offshore Renewable Energy Installations (OREI)

 The MCA’s “Methodology” document provides the recommended risk assessment methodology to use when preparing a Navigation Risk Assessment (NRA) for an OREI as part of the Shipping & Navigation chapter of a development consent application.
 It is based on the International Maritime Organization’s Formal Safety Assessment guidelines and its principles can be applied to all OREIs of all sizes.